 And are you feeling happy and healthy as YOU dedicate your life to changing the world?

-And I hope this is a must-read on your list for 2017.
+And I hope this is a must-read on your list.

 So let me ask: Is this you?